 If you witness someone loosening or cracking a tooth during a seizure, your first aid may mean that their tooth can be saved.

-If you feel confident to help, your quick action may mean that the tooth can be saved and replaced.
+If someone knocks out a tooth, and you feel confident to help, some quick action may mean that the tooth can be saved and replaced.
 Only do this if the person is otherwise well enough after the seizure.

 What you can do to help